xiaotaozi1127/infra-as-code-assignment/README.md

   }
 }
 ```
+you can check the detailed log in cloudwatch log group `/aws/lambda/tw-infra-taohui_register_user` and `/aws/lambda/tw-infra-taohui_verify_user`

 ### Try API Gateway APIs
 If you want to test from api gateway directly, you need to find invoke url from the api stage.
 The invoke url is like `https://{api-id}.execute-api.ap-southeast-2.amazonaws.com/{stage_name}/`
-You can find the detailed log from cloudwatch log group `API-Gateway-Execution-Logs_{rest-api-id}/{stage_name}`

-AWS API Gateway automatically creates log groups following this naming convention when you enable logging for your API.
-If you create a custom log group with a different name, API Gateway may not send logs to that group, leading to missing logs.

 Example API for register user: `https://bcgtiuk4z7.execute-api.ap-southeast-2.amazonaws.com/default/register`, you can test it like below:
 ```